ActuallyAdequate/Chimaera/core/rules/environment.md

 ### Hurricane

 All creatures gain the Deafened Condition and Blind Condition.
-Additionally all Eye and Ear Body Parts are Inhibited, on their turn for Free a creature can roll DRB to remove the Inhibited Condition on a Success or greater until their next turn.
+Additionally, all Eye and Ear Body Parts are Inhibited, on their turn for Free a creature can roll DRB to remove the Inhibited Condition on a Success or greater until their next turn.

 ### Earthquakes